 Because it’s too stressful

-Experiencing stress at work is normal, and it’s important for you to learn how to manage it or else it will slowly take its toll on your productivity and your health.
+Experiencing stress at work is normal, and you need to learn how to manage it, or else it will slowly take its toll on your productivity and your health.

 There are many ways to cope with stress, especially if it’s caused by having too much workload.
 Learn about proper time and energy management to lessen your stress and anxiety in the office.

 If that doesn’t help, then maybe you really just have too much on your plate.
-Talk to your supervisor and request for less responsibilities in the next few weeks to give yourself time to reenergize.
+Talk to your supervisor and request fewer responsibilities in the next few weeks to give yourself time to re-energize.
 And if nothing seems to be working, then it’s a good sign that you should start looking for a new job.

 Because you hate your boss and/or co-workers

-You spend most of your waking hours at work, so it’s important that you spend it with people that you get along with.
+You spend most of your waking hours at work, so you must spend it with people that you get along with.
 You don’t have to be close friends with your colleagues, but at least you should enjoy working with them.

 It pays to be honest about how you feel rather than breeding contempt on their actions and attitude.
 Most of the time, a sincere conversation is all it takes to make things right.

-However, if your work environment, especially the office politics, has become unmanageable and it’s starting to affect you negatively, then don’t wait too long to find that new job.
+However, if your work environment, especially office politics, has become unmanageable and it’s starting to affect you negatively, then don’t wait too long to find that new job.

 Because your salary is too small but you need the money

 First of all, realize that most people think they’re underpaid at work, so take comfort that it’s a normal feeling.
 What’s more important is to analyze your finances to see if you’re not really earning enough.

 Track your spending and budget your income accordingly.
-Get rid of unnecessary expenses if your cashflow can’t afford it.
-Afterwards, look for additional sources of income to augment your earnings.
+Get rid of unnecessary expenses if your cash flow can’t afford it.
+Afterward, look for additional sources of income to augment your earnings.